emiliom/stuff/conda_jupyterlab.md

 ## Install conda

-Here are the instructions for installing Python on Windows.
-I tested them on my wife's Windows 10 laptop.
+Here are the instructions for installing **Python on Windows** using `conda`.
+You can find MacOS instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html), but the process should be pretty similar as on Windows (except that you can do it via the command line, I think).

 We'll install Python (3.8) via the *conda* "open source package management system and environment management system" (https://conda.io).
 The advantages of conda include: